tirthb/robinhood_crawl/README.md

 ### Anything else?

 As you will be logging in for the first time in the bot browser window, Robinhood will ask you to verify your identity with a text message on your phone.
-Other github prjects do not work as Robinhood requires this additional step to authenticate now.
+Other github projects do not work as Robinhood requires this additional step to authenticate now.